Ministry of Health survey: Covid mental health toll, smoking down, obesity up - NZ Herald

 However, the psychological distress among adults has increased.

-Nearly one in 10 adults (9.6 per cent) said they experienced distress compared to last year's result of 7.5 per cent.
+Nearly one-in-10 adults (9.6 per cent) said they experienced distress compared to last year's result of 7.5 per cent.

 The survey found men were less likely than women to have experienced psychological distress in the past four weeks.
 But Māori and Pacific adults were 1.6 and 1.4 times more likely to experience psychological distress.

-One in five adults engage in hazardous drinking, but New Zealanders are smoking less than last year.
+One-in-five adults engage in hazardous drinking, but New Zealanders are smoking less than last year.

-The survey also found daily smoking has decreased with this year's data showing what Stefanogiannis called a " larger than usual decrease".
+The survey also found daily smoking has dipped, with this year's data showing what Stefanogiannis called a " larger than usual decrease".

 In 2020/21, 10.9 per cent of those who took part in the survey were current smokers compared to the 13.7 per cent in the survey taken across 2019/20.